My main research is currently organized around three areas.

 How are we part of biological evolution?
 And how is biological evolution part of us?
 The first question, grounded on my work in evolutionary history, has led me to inquire about the nature of human success.
 Many anthropologists share the intuition that we are remarkably successful, but is this anthropocentric?
 What does ‘success’ even mean?

-The second question has led me primarily to ethical questions.
-I am sceptical of certain forms of moral realism, and believe that what we know about human evolution does truly undermine those views.
+The second question has led me to two projects in ethics.
+I am currently exploring a new skeptical stance on moral realism based on evolutionary considerations.
 I am also interested in human enhancement, and understanding with more precision how this has played and continues to play a role in human evolution.

 3. General Philosophy of Science